A third of English people say Scots bank notes are fake

 A third of people living in England have rejected Scottish bank notes as fake, a survey found.

-A total of 33% of the 1,710 people surveyed said they thought the notes were counterfeit.
+A total of 33 per cent of the 1,710 people surveyed said they thought the notes were counterfeit.

 Read more: Scots MP wants law to ensure Scottish banknotes accepted across UK